zhuminghui17/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 Welcome!
 I am a rising senior student from [Faculty of Social Sciences](https://fss.um.edu.mo/), [University of Macau](https://www.um.edu.mo/).
-I am majoring in Economics and taking advanced seminars in Politcal Science.
+I am majoring in Economics and taking advanced seminars in Politcal Science and Methodology.
 I also studied in [University of Leeds](https://www.leeds.ac.uk/) (2019) and [Peking University](pku.edu.cn) (2021) as summer exchange student.

 I am working as Research Assistant to Professor [Tao LI](https://www.um.edu.mo/fss/pa/about_us/staff/TaoLi.html) with rich experiences in data collection, cleaning and analysis using *R*.
 Currently I am working on projects regarding *intergenerational economic inequality* with various valuable datasets.
 I also worked as Research Intern at [National Survey Research Center at Renmin Univeristy of China](http://nsrc.ruc.edu.cn/) on China Education Panel Studies (CEPS) in December 2020.